 The Arizona Department of Administration provides medical insurance to state employees, including University of Arizona employees and their legal dependents.
 Review the information below carefully for details on your options.

-Note: You may only choose a medical plan during new hire benefits enrollment, the annual fall benefits open enrollment period or if you experience a qualified life event.
+Note: You may only choose a medical plan during new hire benefits enrollment, the annual fall benefits open enrollment period, or if you experience a qualified life event.

 Step 1: Compare Medical Plan Options

-Plan Documents - TCP
+Plan Documents - PPO

-NEW2025 TCP Summary of Benefits and Coverage - English (PDF)
+NEW 2026 PPO Summary of Benefits and Coverage - English (PDF)

-NEW2025 TCP Summary of Benefits and Coverage - Español (PDF)
+NEW 2026 PPO Summary of Benefits and Coverage - Español (PDF)

-2024 TCP Summary Plan Description (PDF)
+2026 PPO Summary Plan Description (PDF) (Coming Soon)

 High-Deductible Health Plan (HDHP) with Health Savings Account (HSA)